 Cloud migration refers to moving company data, applications and other IT resources from on-premises data centers and servers to the cloud.
-Companies can either transfer their data to public cloud service providers like Microsoft Azure, Google Cloud, or Amazon Web Services (AWS), set up their private cloud computing environment or create a hybrid environment.
+Companies can either transfer their data to public cloud service providers like 2022 IT Operations Survey Results, set up their private cloud computing environment or create a hybrid environment.

 With cloud services gaining popularity, there is also an increasing rise in cloud-to-cloud migrations in which companies move their resources from one cloud service provider to another.
 Another concept under the umbrella of cloud migration is cloud repatriation, or reverse cloud migration, in which users move their data and resources from a cloud environment to a local server.

 Cloud migration is important because it gives SMBs the capability to support a diversified and hybrid employee and client base efficiently.
 Cloud computing is the future of IT, and not migrating to it will result in you falling behind.
 Consider these points: